alvinkoh256/Survey-Response-Coder/README.md

 * **Keep this file** between runs to preserve category memory.
 * If you want to **start fresh** (ignore all old categories), simply delete `categories_cache.json`.
 * You can also open it to quickly inspect what categories the model has generated so far.

-Nice 👍 let’s add a **Summarising Results** section to the README.
-This will show users how to run your summariser script and what kind of output they’ll get.
-Here’s the block you can drop in after the **🗂️ Categories Cache** section:

----

 ## 📊 Summarising Results